**Minimum Night Stay Requirements May Vary and Final Availability is Subject to Homeowner Approval.**

-Standing in the professional-grade kitchen (all appliances are Viking), the Tetons are to the north and west; the National Elk Refuge and Sleeping Indian Mountain are to the east; Snow King Mountain and the Town of Jackson are to the south.
+Standing in the professional-grade kitchen (all appliances are Viking), view the Tetons to the north and west; the National Elk Refuge and Sleeping Indian Mountain to the east; Snow King Mountain and the Town of Jackson to the south.
 Kitchen cabinets were placed below counter level to preserve views.
 The views from the four seats at the kitchen island and the 8-person dining table are similar.
 While mountains are in the distance, close views are of wildflowers, which many of the terraced flat roofs have been planted with, and a seasonal water feature that surrounds the house and settles into a reflecting infinity-edge pool at the home’s lowest level.

-Moose, elk, and bald eagles are frequent visitors to the five-acre property, which is about a 20-minute drive from downtown Jackson and about 30 minutes from Teton Village and the Jackson Hole Mountain Resort.
+Moose, elk, and bald eagles are frequent visitors to the five-acre property, which is about a 15-minute drive from downtown Jackson and about 25 minutes from Teton Village and the Jackson Hole Mountain Resort.
 Restaurants nearby on East Gros Ventre Butte include The Granary, part of Spring Creek Ranch, and the Amangani Grill, at Amangani, which was the first Aman property in North America when it opened in 1998.
 Both resorts also have spas that are open to the public.

 7263 Square Feet